Kosciach/GalacticDetective/README.md

 </p>

   <p align="center">
-    Created for  Mini Jam 125: Signal.
+    Created for  Mini Jam 125: Signal by me and two of my friends.<br>
     In GalacticDetectic you have to decode signal from unknown space ship using given rhytm, to make right decision about this spaceship.